 Determine whether you’ll match, create a plan document, and set up an asset trust.

 Next, you’ll need to consider: How much do your employees want to invest in their 401(k)s?
 How much are you willing to contribute?
 Keep in mind, any contributions you make can be deducted as a business expense.

-The maximum on total contributions is $57,000 for employees under 50 and $63,500 for employees over 50.
+The maximum contribution is $61,000 for employees under age 50 and $67,500 for employees age 50 or older.
 Depending on the type of 401(k) established, certain rules may apply.
 You may choose to match 50 cents on the dollar, dollar-to-dollar, a percentage of salary, or up to certain limits.

 Devise a recordkeeping system.

 You will need a system for tracking employer and employee contributions, earnings and losses, plan investments, expenses, and distributions.
-Many plan providers handle recordkeeping on your behalf.
+Many providers, including Ubiquity on most plan types, handle recordkeeping on your behalf.
 Otherwise, you may consider payroll software or SaaS payroll services.